-An FPI may conduct an IPO in the United States, whether or not it is listed in its home country or another jurisdiction.
+An FPI may conduct an IPO in the United States, whether or not it is listed in its home-country or another jurisdiction.
 FPIs enjoy a number of key benefits not available to domestic US issuers.
 These include:2

-- FPIs may file financial statements in US GAAP, the English-language version of IFRS as issued by the International Accounting Standards Board or local GAAP; - FPIs are not required to file quarterly reports on Form 10-Q or current reports on Form 8-K; - the financial information of FPIs goes stale more slowly; - dual-listed FPIs may submit IPO registration statements confidentially, regardless of EGC status; - FPIs are exempt from the US proxy rules; - FPIs are exempt from Regulation FD; - FPIs are exempt from Section 16 reporting; - annual reports of FPIs on Form 20-F are not due until 120 days after fiscal year-end; and - FPIs enjoy exemptions from certain aspects of Sarbanes-Oxley.
+- FPIs may file financial statements in US GAAP, the English-language version of IFRS as issued by the International Accounting Standards Board, or local GAAP; - FPIs are not required to file quarterly reports on Form 10-Q or current reports on Form 8-K; - the financial information of FPIs goes stale more slowly; - FPIs are exempt from the US proxy rules; - FPIs are exempt from Regulation FD; - FPIs are exempt from Section 16 reporting; - annual reports of FPIs on Form 20-F are not due until 120 days after fiscal year-end; and - FPIs enjoy exemptions from certain aspects of Sarbanes-Oxley.